cslab-hub/vizaod/README.md

 python3 app.py
 ```

+By default, the app will run on http://127.0.0.1:8050/.
+Open this address in your browser.

 # Workflow

 Since this application is intended to be used as a verification tool for semi-supervised object detection, we assume that you want to verify the annotations that your model predicted.
 The usual workflow for this would be: